lillious/Changelogs/README.md

 # server
-This is for Lil' Server Changelogs and announcements.
+This is for Lil' Server's Changelogs.